Europa Lander: Spacecraft

-The key phases of the flight are: launch, cruise, de-orbit, descent and landing.
-The spacecraft would consist of several modules that would be discarded at different phases of its deorbiting and landing sequence.
+The key phases of the flight would have been: launch, cruise, de-orbit, descent and landing.
+The spacecraft consists of several modules that would be discarded at different phases of its deorbiting and landing sequence.
 The complete stack would be propelled by the Carrier Stage, that also features the solar panels.
 After orbit injection around Jupiter, the spacecraft would spend about two years adjusting its orbit and velocity before attempting to land on Europa.

 In preparation to its landing, the Carrier Stage would be discarded, leaving the spacecraft stack in a configuration called Deorbit Vehicle (DOV) that would decelerate and initiate the descent.
 The engine module for this phase, called Deorbit Stage (DOS) would be discarded after the burn, leaving what is called the Powered Descent Vehicle (PDV) – which comprises the lander and the sky crane system.
 The sky crane system would lower the lander with a tether to a soft landing with a 100 m accuracy.

 The lander would feature a robotic arm with 5 degrees of freedom, that would enable it to dig out several shallow sub-surface samples at a maximum depth of 10 cm and deliver them to its onboard laboratory.